zhanglj37/zhanglj37.github.io/Publications_Projects.md

 ## Sample Size Determination Guidelines for Latent Mediation Model

-**Participated in the writing, particularly in writing the software part.**
+- **Participated in the writing, particularly in writing the software part.**

-**Built an R package for Sample Size Determination in Structural Equation Modeling (e.g., Latent Mediation Analysis, Moderated Mediation Analysis, Cross-lagged modeling...etc).**
+- **Built an R package for Sample Size Determination in Structural Equation Modeling (e.g., Latent Mediation Analysis, Moderated Mediation Analysis, Cross-lagged modeling).**